 Whether on stage or in the studio, Pīwaka creates a world where a single instrument can feel like many, and where each song feels like a conversation between places lived, influences absorbed, and stories gathered along the way.

-After releasing EP ‘beag’ in 2019 - a memento of his time spent living on the Irish West Coast - he is on the verge of releasing a new body of work.
-The first taste is his new single ‘Start Again’ - out on all streaming platforms from 1 March 2026.
+After releasing EP ‘beag’ in 2019 - a memento of his time spent living on the Irish West Coast, Pīwaka is now sharing his debut album, 'Slow'.